ProfessionalCSharp/MoreSamples/README.md

 This sample shows grouping using CollectionViewSource and ListView with compiled data binding.

 See the blog article [ListView Grouping with UWP](https://csharp.christiannagel.com/2016/08/29/uwpgrouping/ "ListView Grouping")

+### Hamburger and SplitView

+Folder: HamburgerAndSplitView

+This sample shows a ToggleButton in Hamburger look, the SplitView, and AdaptiveTrigger.

+See the blog article [Hamburger Button and SplitView](https://csharp.christiannagel.com/2016/09/29/hamburgerandsplitview/ "Hamburger and SplitView")

 ## WPF